clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 Recommended options
 ===================

-After you complete the `Required options`_, we highly recommend completing a few `Advanced Options`_ to improve your desktop or developer experience.
+After you complete the `Required options`_, we highly recommend completing these `Advanced Options`_.
 Select:

-* `Bundle Selection`_ to add :file:`desktop-autostart`, which launches the
+* `Bundle Selection`_ to add basic utlities and tools:

-  GUI at boot time
+  * :file:`desktop-autostart`
+  * :file:`user-basic`

 * `User Manager`_ to assign a new user with administrative rights
 * `Assign Hostname`_ to simplify your development environment

-This document assumes that you follow these additional steps.
+This document assumes you follow these additional steps.

 Alternatively, you can `Skip to finish installation`_.

 .. note::

-   If you do not perform the above, after rebooting, you must login as `root` and change your password immediately.
+   If you do not perform the above steps, after rebooting, a :file:`login:` prompt appears.
+At the prompt, enter `root` and change your password immediately.

 Skip to finish installation
 ===========================